Base11Studios/base11site/_drafts/2018-03-11-magic-bar-gotchas.md

 ---

 Recently, we released a new version of CaliCalo with the Magic Bar.
 The Magic Bar helps users track their progress towards a 3500 calorie burn/surplus.
 Seems like a simple enough idea.
 The implementation was not so simple.
-This post discusses some of the gotchas we came across while implementing the Magic Bar
+This post discusses some of the gotchas we came across while implementing the Magic Bar.

-### Gotchas
+## Gotchas

-- User settings impact
+- User Settings Impact
 - Initial sync
 - How often to allow user to sync and the impact of data we don't control
 - Handling negative progress